Once you answer these questions, that short-term loan payday loan you've been eyeing might not look like such a great idea anymore.

 4. Do they check my ability to repay?

-Bad credit loans are also sometimes referred to as “no credit check loans” because the lenders in question don’t do a hard credit check when processing a customer’s application.
+Bad credit loans are also sometimes referred to as “no credit check loans” because the lenders in question may not do a hard credit check when processing a customer’s application.
 This makes sense since people applying for these loans already have poor credit scores.

 But there’s a big difference between not running a hard credit check and not checking whether a customer can afford their loan altogether.
 One of them speaks to the realities of bad credit borrowing, but the other can be a sign of something far more sinister.